 Riding deeper, faster, farther...
-A jagged cliff crowned the upper talus to my left, greening in twisted sign of shrubbery beneath a pink-vouched sky.
+A jagged cliff crowned the upper talus to my left, greening in twisted sign of shrubbery beneath a pink-touched sky.
 I rode until the greenery was bluery beneath a yellow sky, till the canyon rose to meet a lavender plain where orange rocks rolled as the ground was shaken beneath us in time with our hoofbeats.
-I crossed there under wheeling comets, coming to the shore of a blood-red sea in a place of heavy perfumes.
+I the ground was shaken beneath us in time with our hoofbeats.
+I crossed there under wheeling comets, coming to die shore of a blood-red sea in a place of heavy perfumes.
 I rode a large green sun and a small bronze one out of the sky as I paced that shore, while skeletal navies clashed and serpents of the deep circled their orange and blue-sailed vessels.
 The Jewel pulsed upon me and I drew strength from it.
-A wild wind came up and lofted us through a copper-clouded sky above a wailing chasm which seemed to extend forever, black-bottomed, spark-shot, fuming with heady scents...
+A wild wind came up and lofted us through a copper-clouded sky above a wailing chasm which seemed to extend forever, black-bottomed, spark-shot, fuming with heady scents....
 At my back, the sound of thunder, ceaseless...
-Fine lines, like the craquelure of an old painting, abreast of us, advancing, everywhere...
-Cold, a fragrance-killing wind pursues...
+Fine lines, like the craqueleur of an old painting, abreast of us, advancing, everywhere...
+Cold, а fragrance-killing wind pursues...
 Lines...
 The cracks widen, blackness flows to fill...
 Dark streaks race by, up, down, back upon themselves...
 The settling of a net, the labors of a giant, invisible spider, world-trapping...
 Down, down and down...
 The ground again, wrinkled and leathery as a mummy's neck...
 Soundless, our throbbing passage...
 Softer the thunder, falling the wind...
 Dad's last gasp?
 Speed now and away...
 A narrowing of lines, to the fineness of an etching, fading then in the three suns' heat...
 And faster yet...